Role Call: The Doctor is In … AGAIN.

 A few other works featuring a Potter cast member were also shortlisted for a Hugo Award: Ex Machina and Star Wars: The Force Awakens, both starring Domhnall Gleeson (Bill Weasley).
 For the full list of finalists, check out the website here.

 According to the Oxford Times, Sir Michael Gambon (Albus Dumbledore) is slated to appear at the Oxford Union’s Frewin Court to talk to students about his career, though the date has not yet been posted.
 The event will be open to the public, but anyone who is not a Union member must be accompanied by one.
-Other speakers will appear throughout the term, and a full calendar of those can be found here.
-We assume that once a date has been nailed down, Gambon’s name will also be added to the list.
+Other speakers will appear throughout the term and we assume that once a date has been nailed down, Gambon’s name will also be added to the list.

 This week, Dame Maggie Smith (Minerva McGonagall) joined the throngs of Shakespeare fans celebrating the 400th anniversary of the bard’s death.
 Appearing at the University of Oxford’s Bodleian Libraries, the actress helped to open the summer exhibition “Shakespeare’s Dead.”
 The exhibition will run through September 18, and it: